strimzi/proposals/037-pluggable-pod-security-profiles.md

 While users can configure the security context, it is not user-friendly.
 The Pod security context does not cover all the different options required by the _restricted_ profile.
 So the security context has to be configured for every container (including init containers, sidecars etc.).
-So a single Kafka cluster might need configuration in 9 different places in the `Kafka` custom resource: ZooKeeper, Kafka broker, Kafka init-container, Topic Operator, User Operator, TLS sidecar, Kafka Exporter, Cruise Control, and another TLS sidecar.
+So a single Kafka cluster might need configuration in 8 different places in the `Kafka` custom resource: ZooKeeper, Kafka broker, Kafka init-container, Topic Operator, User Operator, TLS sidecar, Kafka Exporter, and Cruise Control.

 ## Proposal